gripep/tz-SLOT/README.md

 # TZ Explorer

-TZ Explorer is a web application, which shows you your Tezos token stats and KPIs such as total balance, rewards and other lifetime and up to date figures.
+TZ Explorer is a web application, which shows your Tezos slots: KPIs such as total balance, rewards and other lifetime and up to date stats.
-It also uses graphs to show lifetime bonds and rewards comperaed to thier average returns.